citahub/cita-sdk-java/README.rst

 Quickstart
 ----------

-A `web3j sample project <https://github.com/web3j/sample-project-gradle>`_ is available that demonstrates a number of core features of Ethereum with web3j, including:
+A `nervosj sample project <https://github.com/nervosj/sample-project-gradle>`_ is available that demonstrates a number of core features of Ethereum with nervosj, including:

 - Connecting to a node on the Ethereum network
 - Loading an Ethereum wallet file